 Very few people go through life without having to deal with low back pain and many will endure debilitating low back pain for years.
-If you are one of these sufferers, please keep an open mind as you learn how Q magnets may provide a simple, inexpensive and effective treatment option as it has for thousands of people.
+If you live with low back pain, please keep an open mind as you learn how Q magnets may provide a simple, inexpensive and effective treatment option as it has for thousands of people.

 Using Q magnetic therapy for low back pain is simple.